II Lyga

-Lithuanian Football Federation's II lyga, LFF II lyga – the third tier Lithuanian football championship.
+Lithuanian Football Federation's II lyga, LFF II lyga is the third tier Lithuanian football championship.
 As of 2021, the II lyga is a single league, consisting of planned 16 teams.
 The two top teams gain promotion to the I Lyga.

 Until the end of 2020 season the league consisted of the Southern Zone and the Western Zone.
 The Northern Zone and the Eastern Zone existed in some past seasons, but were done away with due to the dwindling number of participating clubs.

 League Structure

 Southern Zone

 The zone has existed since 1999 until 2020.
 Kaunas County Football Federation was in charge of the competition in this zone.

 Eastern Zone

 The zone existed in 2015 and 2016, however, due to a club mass withdrawal from the competition, the zone was done away with, and the remaining clubs joined the Southern Zone.
 Vilnius region football union was in charge of the competition in this zone.